MikeRogers0/MikeRogersIO/_posts/blog/2015-01-08-i-rebuild-my-site.md

 I wanted to show off the tools and frameworks I'm familiar with on the homepage, but I didn't want to dick around with making CSS sprites.
 Instead I converted the logos on the homepage into vectors then stacked them into a single SVG file.
 The result was 12 logos being served in a single http request without to much loss in quality.

+{% img /uploads/2015/01/08/stacked_svgs_in_safari.jpg 820x189 "Stacked SVGs rendering incorrectly in Safari" %}

-This worked great until I opened the site in Safari and noticed it looked a bit off, so I opted just to put the SVG inline into the HTML instead.
+This worked great until I opened the site in Safari (The above screenshot) and noticed they looked a bit off, so I opted just to put the SVG inline into the HTML instead.

 ### Bower, Bootstrap and other things I decided against

-I really wanted to mess around with a few of the new tools and frameworks that are out there to make front end a bit easier, during this rebuild.
+I really wanted to mess around with a few of the new tools and frameworks that are out there to make front end a bit easier.

 First off I tried [bower](http://bower.io/), a fontend package manager tool.
 It seemed pretty nice, though I ended up feeling it was more faff then it was worth considering my site only uses a little JS on the homepage.

 I also considered a CSS framework such as Bootstrap or Foundation to help get the layout kick started, but then I read [A Complete Guide to Flexbox](http://css-tricks.com/snippets/css/a-guide-to-flexbox/) and decided I'd be better off just using flex where I needed it instead of bogging myself down with CSS I'll never use.

+I also removed a lot of the Microdata markup that I had on the old build, as I feel in the last year the support has fizzled out a lot.

 ## Hosting

 My old server was costing me about €18 a month, which for a site that only gets around ~2k hits a month it was overkill.
 Instead I moved everything over to S3 & CloudFront.

-It was a bit of a pain to get SSL setup for cloudfront but I followed [this guide](https://bryce.fisher-fleig.org/blog/setting-up-ssl-on-aws-cloudfront-and-s3/) to find my feet.
+It was a bit of a pain to get SSL setup for CloudFront but I followed [this guide](https://bryce.fisher-fleig.org/blog/setting-up-ssl-on-aws-cloudfront-and-s3/) to find my feet.
 One of the main "Oh FFS" moments was when I had to setup CloudFront to only access S3 over port 80, instead of both port 80 and 443, otherwise it would error out.

 ## Deploying